 Information is gathered from tombstones, old files of the daily papers and even by an advance agent who does secret detective work for that purpose.
-The most information used in circles, however, is obtained in the private readings given by the mediums. catalogued, and used with telling effect.
+The most information used in circles, however, is obtained in the private readings given by the mediums.
+This is all catalogued, and used with telling effect.